jecki/DHParser/documentation_src/Overview.rst

 to model the abstract syntax-tree as a tree of objects of different classes.
-However, since DHParser is a generic Parser-generator, DHParser's syntax-trees are composed of a single :py:class:`~syntaxtree.Node`-type.
+However, since DHParser is a generic Parser-generator, DHParser's syntax-trees are composed of a single :py:class:`~nodetree.Node`-type.
 Nodes contain either text-data or have one or more other nodes as children (but not both).
 The "kind" or "type" of a node is indicated by its "tag-name".
 It should be